You need to submit medical evidence if you claim Disability Support Pension, or have a medical review.

 If you don’t give us medical evidence when we ask you to, we may:

 - reject your Disability Support Pension claim, or

 If you’re having problems getting medical evidence contact us.
 We can look at your situation and discuss your options.

 Types of medical evidence

 You can give us medical evidence such as:

 - other reports such as physiotherapy or audiology reports

 - hospital or outpatient records including details of operations

-Most disabilities or conditions need evidence from a health professional, such as your usual treating doctor.
+Most disabilities or medical conditions need evidence from a health professional, such as your usual treating doctor.